-accountability within the community.
 SWOT - Strengths, Weakness, Opportunities, Threat

-Any supporting statistics (% reductions etc) Output 2 Wider Police Family Continued support and strong working relationships with CSPO and Town Centre Rangers.
+Any supporting statistics (% reductions etc) Wider Police Family Continued support and strong working relationships with CSPO and Town Centre Rangers.
 Information shared through DMM and TPM process to support action.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Use of Ancillary orders We have worked in partnership with SNH to ensure the appropriate use of ancillary orders within a youth context.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Use of Ancillary orders We have worked in partnership with SNH to ensure the appropriate use of ancillary orders within a youth context.
 This has been supportive of wider district work linked to robbery and knife crime.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc)
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Partner to complete Impact Partner to complete.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Continued support and strong working relationships with CSPO and Town Centre Rangers.
+Information shared through DMM and TPM process to support action.
+Use of Ancillary orders We have worked in partnership with SNH to ensure the appropriate use of ancillary orders within a youth context.
+This has been supportive of wider district work linked to robbery and knife crime.
+Continued support and strong working relationships with CSPO and Town Centre Rangers.
+Information shared through DMM and TPM process to support action.
+Use of Ancillary orders We have worked in partnership with SNH to ensure the appropriate use of ancillary orders within a youth context.
+This has been supportive of wider district work linked to robbery and knife crime.

-PRIORITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences. nsert below how or partners work you worked in partnership over 2019/20 to tack with. le the above priority, include details of any specific projects perpetrators, vict ims and vulnerable persons.
-Success in this area is - managing our repeat domestic violence work of various internal and external perpetrators, vict - - - oerpetrators, vict stakeholders. ims and vulnerable persons.
-Success in this area is High Harm Team Established Team established with remit for tackling linked to the work of various internal and external Partner to complete.
+PRIORIT Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has incread positive, one third of victims are repeats and the offences. • - • sert below how v you worked in partnership over 2019/20 to tack le the above priority, include details of any specific projects istrict work stre s well as driving erpetrators, vic ams including Domestic Abuse.
+The High Harm Tea operational work linked to DA.
+This includes under tims and vulnerable persons.
+Success in this area is m Sergeant co standing and managing our repeat domestic violence istrict work stre s well as driving erpetrators, vict takeholders. operational work linked to DA.
+This includes under m Sergeant co standing and oordinates work with other partnership agencies managing our repeat domestic violence listrict work stre Is well as driving operational work linked to DA.
+This includes under ims and vulnerable persons.
+Success in this area is m Sergeant c estanding and linked to the poordinates work with other partnership agencies managing our repeat domestic violence work of various internal and external istrict work stre s well as driving erpetrators, vict takeholders. operational work linked to DA.
+This includes under tims and vulnerable persons.
+Success in this area is High Harm Team Established Team established with remit for tackling m Sergeant c estanding and linked to the pordinates work with other partnership agencies managing our repeat domestic violence work of various internal and external Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, incidents is in accordance with HC policy and procedure.
 This has included education linked to High Harm team remit and priorities.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Partnership We have maintained our involvement in key partnership forums in order to support victims; VOG/MARAC/MATAK and liaison with 3 rd party service providers.
 Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show trends, decrea ses, increases etc and whether there has been an improvement